 I am a historian of early modern Spain with research experience in the religious cultures and social and legal histories of fifteenth- to seventeenth-century Castile.
 My particular interests are histories of conversion, identity making, and categories of religious, social, and ethnic difference in the early Iberian empires.
 You can read about my work on my website: smcavanaugh.com

 As a Junior Research Fellow at Exeter College, I am also undertaking the archival research for my second book project, with the working title Descendants of Converts: Race, Religion, and the Moriscos in Early Modern Spain.
-This work will locate, trace, and contextualize early concepts of race by asking how shifting ideas about blood purity (limpieza de sangre), religious difference, and foreignness were employed in the construction of racialized categories of difference in the sixteenth century.
+This work will locate, trace, and contextualise early concepts of race by asking how shifting ideas about blood purity (limpieza de sangre), religious difference, and foreignness were employed in the construction of racialised categories of difference in the sixteenth century.

 “Moriscos, Enslaved Children, and Litigating for Liberty in sixteenth-century Spain” an interview recorded for Kingdom, Empire and Plus Ultra: conversations on the history of Portugal and Spain, 1415-1898, July 2018.

 “Litigating for Liberty: enslaved Morisco children in sixteenth-century Valladolid,” Renaissance Quarterly 70, no.4 (Winter 2017): 1282-1320.